syncfusion-content/asp.netmvc-docs/aspnetmvc/Dialog/Behavior-Settings.md

    ![](Behavior-Settings_images/Behavior-Settings_img5.png)

-   _Figure11: Dialog with “Enabled" as “false”_
+   Dialog with “Enabled" as “false”
+   {:.caption}

 ## Positioning Dialog

 The Dialog provides the option to place the control based upon its X-axis and Y-axis position in the web page.
 The following steps explains you the implementation of dialog position option.